andornaut/gog/README.md

 Link files to Git repositories

+- `gog` can be used to manage "dotfiles" in `${HOME}`, but it can also manage links to files elsewhere on the filesystem
+- `gog` supports multiple git repositories, which can be useful, for instance, to separate personal and work files

 ## Installation

 ### Pre-compiled binary

-Download one of the pre-compiled binaries from the [releases page](https://github.com/andornaut/gog/releases), and then copy it to your path: `chmod +x gog-linux-amd64 && cp gog-linux-amd64 /usr/local/bin/gog`
+Download one of the pre-compiled binaries from the [releases page](https://github.com/example/gog/releases), and then copy it to your path: `chmod +x gog-linux-amd64 && cp gog-linux-amd64 /usr/local/bin/gog`

 ### Compile and install from git